This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Types of Bricks”.

 c) Low height walls

-Explanation: First class bricks are strong, durable and have good appearance.
+Explanation: First class bricks are strong, durable and have a good appearance.
 These are used for important work, load bearing works.
 Pavements, flooring, load bearing wall are some places of use.

 4. The minimum crushing strength of third class brick is: